Apelin: Exercise

 The plasma concentration of apelin is shown to increase during exercise.
 Paradoxically, exogenous apelin in healthy volunteers reduced VO2 peak (peak oxygen consumption) in an endurance test.

 Brain

-Apelin receptor is also expressed in the neurons of brain areas involved in regulating water and food intake.
+The apelin receptor is also expressed in the neurons of brain areas involved in regulating water and food intake.
 Apelin injection increases water intake and apelin decreases the hypothalamic secretion of the antidiuretic hormone vasopressin.
 This diuretic effect of apelin in association with its hypotensive effect participates in the homeostatic regulation of body fluid.
 Apelin is also detected in brain areas which control appetite, but its effects on food intake are very contradictory.

 Adipose tissue

 Apelin is expressed and secreted by adipocytes, and its production is increased during adipocyte differentiation and is stimulated by insulin.
 Most obese people have elevated levels of insulin, which may therefore be the reason why obese people have been reported to also have elevated levels of apelin.